 Let’s Take a Trip to the Future

-Let’s do some thought exercises to flex your imagination.
+Let’s do some thought exercises to flex our imaginations.
 You’ll need to envision what the world looked like in the past, what it looks like today, and what it might look like in the distant future.

-Use these questions to spark ideas and then write anything you want: a poem, a story, a personal essay, or just a short scene.
+Use these questions to spark ideas, and then write a story, an outline, or just a short scene.
 The goal is to engage your imagination, remove barriers that block all the possibilities, and open your mind.

 Some of humankind’s greatest achievements have been in medicine.
 We now use all the technologies at our disposal to diagnose, treat, and prevent illnesses — from pills and vaccines to X-rays and MRIs.
 From a device as simple as a stethoscope to one as complex as microscope, we’ve made wellness possible in ways that couldn’t have been imagined a few hundred years ago.
 What is yet to come?
 How will health care change in the future?
 Will we walk through a machine that scans our bodies to detect any possible ailment?
 Will there be a heal-all pill?
 And for each advance we make, will another new devastating disease rear its head?

 Advances in travel are awe-inspiring.
 There was a time when humans were limited to travel by foot.
 Then came the wheel, which made the cart possible.
 Later, ships carried people across oceans.
 Eventually, trains made high-speed, long-distance travel possible.
 Next, the airplane.
 Then, spaceships took us higher and submarines took us deeper.
 Where will we go next?
 Will intergalactic travel ever be possible?
 What about teleportation?
 Time travel?
 A thousand years ago, it’s doubtful most people believed traveling to the moon was possible.
 Where will we go a thousand years from now?